Skip to content

 Frequently Asked Questions

 Claude Haiku 4.5 is Anthropic's fastest and cheapest model.
 It offers near-frontier intelligence, handles text and images, and carries a 200,000-token context window.
-It is the first Haiku model to include extended thinking and computer use, matching the older Claude Sonnet 4 on coding at a fraction of the cost.
+It is the first model in its tier to include extended thinking and computer use, matching the older Claude Sonnet 4 on coding at a fraction of the cost.

 Partly.
 It powers free-tier Claude.ai with premium-quality responses, so casual users get it at no cost.
 API usage, however, is paid at $1 per million input tokens and $5 per million output.
 Heavy or programmatic workloads always run through the paid Claude API rather than the free app.

-Haiku 4.5 has a 200,000-token context window with up to 64,000 output tokens, and it accepts both text and images.
-That is smaller than the million-token window the larger Sonnet tier can reach, but ample for most classification, extraction, chat, and everyday coding workloads.
+It has a 200,000-token context window with up to 64,000 output tokens, and it accepts both text and images.
+That is smaller than the million-token window Sonnet 5 and Opus 5 reach, but ample for most classification, extraction, chat, and everyday coding workloads.

 Yes.
-It is the first Haiku with computer use, extended thinking, and context awareness, plus support for bash, code execution, the text editor, and web search.
+It is the first in its tier with computer use, extended thinking, and context awareness, plus support for bash, code execution, the text editor, and web search.
 That combination is what lets it act as a capable subagent worker instead of a plain text-completion model.

 Written by